KMEA Works With Our Local, State and Federal Goverments

 Kansas Music Educators Association @ Washington D.C.

 Kansas Music Educators Association traveled to Washington D.C. to attend the National Association for Music Education’s National Assembly in June, 2019.
 In 2020, this event was cancelled, but in 2021 it was virtual.
 Again, KMEA travelled to the National Assembly in Wshington D.C. in 2022.
 This three-day event allowed the KMEA Leadership to meet our Kansas Legislators in their offices.
 The Leadership Team discussed the importance of music education and asked for each legislator’s support to fully fund all education bills affecting music education.
 The Leadership Team had the opportunity to meet with all 6 Kansas legislators offices and staff.
-The KMEA delegatino will travel to Washington D.C. in the summer of 2023 to meet with Decision-makers and to attend the NAfME National Assembly.
+The KMEA delegation travelled to Washington D.C. in the summer of 2024 to meet with Decision-makers and to attend the NAfME National Assembly.
+In 2024, KMEA Leadership was able to attend the NAfME National Leadership Conference again.

 KMEA Music Advocacy Day @ The Kansas Capitol